 Prescreen job applicants to cut turnover, training costs and litigation — Business Management Daily: Free Reports on Human Resources, Employment Law, Office Management, Office Communication, Office Technology and Small Business Tax Business Management Daily

 If you’re filling a position in which the person will come in contact with valuable assets or pose a safety risk, go beyond routine reference checking to investigate the applicant in more detail.
 Scrupulous prescreening protects your firm and your employees from workplace crime, and it can help you defend against negligent hiring in the event of litigation.

 First, verify the applicant’s identity by collecting a visual identification.
 Then send a copy of the applicant’s photo and a written reference verification form to prior employers.
 Run a Social Security number trace through a commercial credit bureau to confirm that the name and home address tied to that Social Security number match those given by the applicant.

 You can also refer to the U.S. Department of Health and Human Services publication, Social Security Number Fraud Investigative Guide, to check the correct data on the applicant’s Social Security number.
-Lastly, conduct a by hiring a private investigator or vendor such as Pinkerton’s Inc. or Avert Inc.
+Lastly, conduct a criminal background check by hiring a private investigator or vendor such as Pinkerton’s Inc. or Avert Inc.

 The iPad, once maligned as “just a big iPod,” has proven itself to be far more than something to tap on when you want to retrieve your email or surf the web without leaving the comfort of the couch.
 The iPad’s all grown up and can function as a practical business tool....Click here to find out more.